alberpilot/intratime-checker/README.md

-# intratime-checker
+# Intratime checker

 Simple script for check-in/out using Intratime API

-This script facilitate the check-in/out operation using the Intratime API.
-It could be used with cronjobs.
+_Tip: you may want to use in combination with cronjobs._

-How to use it:
+#### How to use it

 ```
 Usage: ./intratime_checker.sh [OPTIONS]

     -u, --user        [Required] Intratime user
     -p, --password    [Required] Intratime password
     -a, --action      [Required] Clock in/out action: 0 = Check in; 1 = Check out; 3 = Pause; 4 = Return
+    -d, --date        [Optional] Clock in/out date.
+E.g: 2019-06-16"
+    -t, --time        [Optional] Clock in/out time.
+E.g: 09:00"
     -h, --help        Show this help.
 ```

-NOTE: Please review if you have installed `jq`

-Example:
+**Example**

 ```
-./intratime_checker.sh -u user@email.com -p 1234 -a 0
+./intratime_checker.sh -u user@email.com -p 1234 -a 0 -d 2019-06-16 -t 09:00
 ```

+#### Contributing

+Fork this repository, then make a pull request.
+The team will review it as soon as possible.

+#### I don't like bash, what to do?

+It would be nice to receive ports for other languages, feel free to make your own port.